Macedonia naming dispute: Background

 In antiquity, the territory of the present-day Republic of North Macedonia equated approximately to the kingdom of Paeonia, which lay immediately north of ancient Macedonia.
 The western and central parts of modern Greek region of Macedonia approximately corresponds to that of ancient Macedonia, while the Bulgarian part and the eastern part of the Greek area, are mostly in Ancient Thrace.
 After the Romans conquered Greece in 168 BC they established a large administrative district in northern Greece which added Paeonia and eastern parts of Ancient Thrace to other territories outside the original ancient Macedonia.
 It used the name 'Macedonia' to describe the whole of this new province.
 This province was divided in the 4th century CE into Macedonia Prima ("first Macedonia") in the south, encompassing most of the ancient Macedonia and southeastern parts of Ancient Thrace, coinciding with the modern Greek region of Macedonia, and Macedonia Salutaris ("wholesome Macedonia", also called Macedonia Secunda – "second Macedonia") in the north, encompassing partially Dardania, the whole of Paeonia and northeastern Thrace.
 Thus Macedonia Salutaris encompassed most of the present-day North Macedonia and southeastern Bulgaria.
 In late Roman times, the provincial boundaries were reorganized to form the Diocese of Macedonia, which was much larger.
 This situation lasted, with some modifications, until the 7th century.

 From the beginning of the 6th century, the former Roman province, then part of the Byzantine Empire became a subject to frequent raids by Early Slavs which, in the course of next centuries, resulted in drastic demographic and cultural changes.
 The Slavs continued to assault the Byzantine Empire, either independently, or aided by Bulgars or Avars during the 7th century.
 The Byzantines organized a massive expedition against the Slavs in the area.
 They subdued many Slavic tribes and established a new theme of Thrace in the hinterland of Thessaloniki.
 A new theme called Macedonia was created in the late 8th century from the older theme of Thrace.
 Most of the modern region of Macedonia became in the 9th century a Bulgarian province known as Kutmichevitsa.
 Its southern parts corresponded to new Byzantine provinces of Thessalonica and Strymon.
 The area of North Macedonia was incorporated again into the Byzantine Empire in the early 11th century as a new province called Bulgaria.
-As result for nearly thousand years the name of Macedonia had different meanings for Western Europeans and for the Balkan people.
+As a result for nearly thousand years the name of Macedonia had different meanings for Western Europeans and for the Balkan people.
 For the Westerners it denoted the territory of the Ancient Macedonia, but for the Balkan Christians, when rarely used, it covered the territories of the former Byzantine theme of Macedonia, situated between modern Turkish Edirne and the river Nestos, in present-day Thrace.
 The Ottoman Empire absorbed the area in the 14th century.